Ajnasz/vim-dadbod-dbselect/README.md

 `g:dadbods`

-A dictionary where the key is the text you want to show on the ui, the value is a connection string or a function which returns a connection string.
+A dictionary where the key represents the text displayed on the UI, and the value is either a connection string or a function that returns a connection string.

 `g:dadbod_loaders`

-A list of functions where each function returns a dictionary to extend `g:dadbods`.
-Useful to load configurations dynamically from files.
+A list of functions, each returning a dictionary to extend `g:dadbods`.
+This is useful for dynamically loading configurations from files.

 ### FZF.vim